SanderElias/universal/docs/window-shims-and-polyfills.md

 });
 ```

 Here we mimic the `requestAnimationFrame` with a setTimout.
 We make sure the call signature is identical to what the browser provides.
-It needles to say that this is trikey.
+This is extremely delicate.
 When the application uses `requestAnimationFrame` recursively, SSR will be stuck in an endless loop.
-This sample is chosen to show the danger of this approach.
+This sample was chosen to show the danger of this approach.

 ## conclusion

-We provide this file, to aid you getting up and running with universal.
-It shows how to shim stub or polyfill missing browser or 3rth party libraries.
-It serves as a starting point, from where you can build your own SSR solution.
-However, make sure your app doesn't leak memory or compromises security by using the provided globals.
-Make sure it is properly audited before you go to production.
+We provide this file, to help you get up and running with Universal.
+It shows how to shim, stub or polyfill missing browser or 3rd party libraries.
+It serves as a starting point, from which you can build your own SSR solution.
+However, make sure your app doesn't leak memory or compromise security using the provided globals.
+And make sure it is properly audited before you go to production.